Club Universitario de Deportes: The professional era (1951–present)

-Professional football came to Peru in 1951, when the Peruvian Football Federation adapted the championship according to the global guidelines for a professional league, but only with the participation of clubs located in the city of Lima and Province of Callao.
+dProfessional football came to Peru in 1951, when the Peruvian Football Federation adopted the championship according to the global guidelines for a professional league, but only with the participation of clubs located in the city of Lima and the Province of Callao.
 The club debuted in the professional era with a win over Mariscal Sucre FBC with a score of 4–1.
-On 20 July 1952, the inauguration of Teodoro Lolo Fernandez stadium took place, with sporting facilities and a spectator stand which previously belonged to the first national stadium of the country.
+On 20 July 1952, the inauguration of Teodoro Lolo Fernandez stadium took place, with sporting facilities and a spectator stand that previously belonged to the first national stadium of the country.
 At the opening, Universitario beat Universidad de Chile by 4–2, with three goals scored by Teodoro Fernández himself.
 In 1954 Plácido Galindo took the club's presidency, in what was the first of his three administrations at the helm of the institution.
 Throughout this decade, the club conducted irregular campaigns in the newly professional league, which saw titles shared between Alianza Lima, Sport Boys, Mariscal Sucre, Sporting Cristal, and Centro Iqueño.
 The title drought of the fifties ended in 1959 when they won their eighth crown, after tying 3–3 with Deportivo Municipal in the final match, totaling fifteen wins, three draws and four losses.

 In the 1960s, the club's successes were the greatest yet after winning five more championships.
 The first of them in 1960 after a scoreless draw with Sport Boys, totaling eleven wins, three draws and four defeats in eighteen games; hence achieving its second bicampeonato.
-As 1960 champion, Universitario was the first Peruvian club to qualify to the first Copa de Campeones de América, the first edition of the Copa Libertadores.
+As 1960 champion, Universitario was the first Peruvian club to qualify for the first Copa de Campeones de América, the first edition of the Copa Libertadores.
 On 19 April 1961, the club debuted in South America's premier competition in Montevideo, Uruguay against Peñarol, which ended in a loss of 5–0.
-After finishing third place in two consecutive season, Universitario rose again with the title in 1964, nine points ahead of second place.
+After finishing third place in two consecutive seasons, Universitario rose again with the title in 1964, nine points ahead of second place.
 At the end of 1965, the Peruvian Football Federation expanded the professional league to the entire country by creating the first national tournament as the Torneo Descentralizado, or Decentralized Tournament.
 In 1966, the first Descentralizado was played.
 Under the leadership of manager Marcos Calderón, became the first national champion after nineteen wins, three draws and four defeats.
 In 1967, Universitario successfully defended its crown, winning its third bicampeonato.
 On 27 February 1968 in the Copa Libertadores, Universitario achieved its biggest win in Copa Libertadores against Always Ready of Bolivia by 6–0.
 The club finished the decade with a third national title after drawing 1–1 with Atlético Grau in the league final.